khushaljai/google-drive-mass-search/README.md

 Click Run Search to begin Drive scanning.

 After results are generated, click Download All Found Files to save them locally.

+⚡ Troubleshooting
+Issue	Solution
+Auth window doesn’t open	Ensure your OAuth client type is Desktop.
+Try deleting token.pickle and reauthorizing.
+403 / Insufficient permissions	Recreate credentials with drive.readonly scope enabled.
+Excel read error	Make sure your file is .xlsx and has columns filename and company.
+No results found	Check Drive sharing permissions and verify filenames (case-sensitive).
+Download fails	Ensure the target folder is writable and not locked by another process.